Methodology

 - Domain: finance, health, public services, education, critical infrastructure, elections/information integrity, etc.

-- Harm type: fraud/impersonation, privacy/data exposure, discrimination/rights impacts, safety failure, cyber incident, misinformation, operational failure, etc.
+- Harm type: fraud/impersonation, privacy/data exposure, discrimination/rights impacts, safety failure, cyber incident, misinformation, operational failure, non-consensual imagery, etc.

 - AI involvement type: development flaw, deployment failure, misuse, supply-chain/tooling, human oversight breakdown, monitoring gap, etc.